Janey Godley: Political activism

 Godley was a strong advocate for the transgender rights movement, actively supporting protections for the international transgender community.
 She was also a supporter of Scottish independence.
 Initially a supporter of the Conservatives in her youth, once going so far as to meet Margaret Thatcher at a Scottish Conservative Party Conference in Perth, she later became a supporter of the Scottish National Party and toured the UK in February 2016 in support of Labour Party leader Jeremy Corbyn.

 Godley went viral that year after being pictured standing outside Donald Trump's Turnberry Golf resort holding a sign stating "Trump is a Cunt", having been prevented from approaching her subject by Police Scotland, and organised a protest in Glasgow just prior to the election of Trump as president.

 Personal life

-Godley married Sean Storrie in 1980.
-Storrie, who is autistic was born into a Glasgow gangster family.
-Their daughter, Ashley Storrie (born 1986), who also has autism spectrum disorder, is a stand-up comedian and BBC Radio Scotland presenter.
-Godley lived in Glasgow's West End.
+Godley married Sean Storrie on 27 September 1980.
+Storrie, who is autistic, was born into a Glasgow gangster family.
+Their daughter, Ashley Storrie (born 1986), who is also autistic, is a stand-up comedian and BBC Radio Scotland presenter.
+Godley lived in the Woodlands area of Glasgow's West End.

 Godley ran a public house in Calton, Glasgow, with her husband and his family for 14 years during the 1980s and 1990s.
 In 1982, when Godley was 21, her mother died after drowning in the River Clyde.
 Godley believed that her mother was murdered by her mother's boyfriend, who she claimed was violent.
 He was never charged by police for Annie Currie's death despite calls from her family for an investigation.
 On 31 December 2010, her brother Mij Currie died from a drug-related illness.